Isoxaflutole: Usage

 Isoxaflutole was first marketed by Rhône-Poulenc in 1996.
 It controls weeds which are important in crops including corn and sugarcane.
 These include broad-leaved-weeds from Amaranthus, Datura stramonium and ragweed species and annual grass weeds of Alopecurus, Eriochloa and Panicum species.

 The herbicide is usually applied to the soil in which the crop is growing, before the emergence of the weeds.
 In the US it is applied almost exclusively in corn with annual use in 2018 about 600000 lb.
 The compound is often formulated in combination with the herbicide safener, cyprosulfamide.
 For example, in the EU the product that was evaluated by regulators was a suspension concentrate containing 240 g/L isoxaflutole and 240 g/L cyprosulfamide.

-Human safety
+Environmental and Human safety

+The EPA has stated that isoxaflutole demonstrates developmental toxicity; and has classified isoxaflutole as a Group B2 carcinogen (probable human carcinogen) based on liver and thyroid endpoints.
+Modeling data show that isoxaflutole and its primary metabolite RPA 202248 may accumulate, and that its terminal metabolite RPA 203328 is expected to persist and accumulate.

 The LD_{50} of isoxaflutole is over 5000 mg/kg (rats, oral), The European Food Safety Authority set an acceptable daily intake for it at 0.02 mg/kg bodyweight.
-The Codex Alimentarius database maintained by the FAO lists the maximum residue limits for isozaflutole in various food products, most of which are set at its 0.01 mg/kg or 0.02 mg/kg limit of detection for the combination of the compound and its diketonitrile.
+The Codex Alimentarius database maintained by the FAO lists the maximum residue limits for isoxaflutole in various food products, most of which are set at its 0.01 mg/kg or 0.02 mg/kg limit of detection for the combination of the compound and its diketonitrile.